Islam-Made-Easy/islam_made_easy/assets/md/intro.md

     their knowledge.
 Then ignorant people will remain, who will be asked to give fatwā and so they will give fatwā with their own opinions, so they misguide and they are misguided."*** (Sahīh Al-Bukhārī)

-And ‘Umar ibn Al-Khattāb (رضي‬ الله عنه‬) said:
+And ‘Umar ibn Al-Khattāb (رضي الله عنه) said:

 *"Verily the people of raī (opinion) are the enemies of the Sunan (pl.
 Sunnah).
 They were not able to memorize it, and understanding it also escaped them, and they were shy to say: ‘I don’t know’, when they were asked.
 So they opposed the Sunan with their opinions.
 So beware of them."* (Jāmi’Bayān Al-‘Ilm by Ibn ‘Abdul-Barr, and I’lām Al-Muwaqqi’īn by Ibn Al-Qaayim – the *isnād* is on the utmost level of correctness)